-It is important that Council liaise with relevant government agencies and other large users (e.g. local irrigators) during drought periods to ensure that water resources are effectively managed at a whole of catchment level.
+It is important that Council liaise with relevant government agencies and other large users (e.g. local irrigators) during drought periods to effectively manage water resources at a whole of catchment level.

 Drawdown of the Kentucky Creek Dam and Taylors Pond under drought conditions is not expected to have any additional negative impact on either Kentucky Creek or the Gwydir River per se.
 There are no environmental water allocations from either storage.